 Gather the ingredients.

-Fill the shaker with ice, add the whiskey, and shake well.
+Add the whiskey, fill the shaker with ice, and shake well.

-Garnish with a lime wedge and sprig of mint.
+Top with hard apple cider, and garnish with the remaining lime wedge and a sprig of mint.
 Serve and enjoy.

 - Rather than hard cider, you can pour a nonalcoholic apple cider.
 The drink will taste the same, but it will be a little lighter on the alcohol.